1Axen/blink/docs/Installation.md

 ## From Bytecode
 Alternative you can run blink from bytecode using line.
 You can download the packaged bytecode from [Github Releases](https://github.com/1Axen/Blink/releases).
-## Studio Plugin
-Blink offers a companion studio plugin which allows you to write and generate files within Studio without the need for external tooling.
-You can download the latest plugin from [Github Releases](https://github.com/1Axen/Blink/releases).
-For more information on how to use it head over to [Studio Plugin](https://github.com/1Axen/Blink/blob/main/docs/Plugin.md).
 ### Installing lune
 Blink uses lune as it's runtime enviornment, you can install lune using aftman:
 ```